ohler55/ox/README.md

  - Fixed problem with detecting invalid special character sequences.

+ - Fixed bug that caused a crash when an <> was encountered with the SAX parser.

 ### Current Release 2.2.1

  - Added support to handle script elements in html.